 Ease of Use

 VMI is committed to making the easiest-to-use wheelchair vans in the mobility industry.
-We conduct extensive end-user research to gain a deep understanding of the needs of wheelchair users and their caregivers.
+How do we do that?
+For starters, VMI’s dedication to ease-of-use extends beyond its products.
+By conducting extensive end-user research, we gain a deep understanding of the needs of wheelchair users and their caregivers.

 - More room for wheelchair maneuverability (no ramp in cabin)